yogain123/AlgoCasts-JS/README.md

 - Find Nth Node from end : LinkedList
 - Fibonacci
 - Delete Given Node from Linkeded List
 - Find Middle Node in LinkedList
 - Finding Second Largest Element in Array in O(n)
 - How do you find the missing number in a given integer array of 1 to 100
 - Hash Password
+- Convert Map to Object

 Note: All Above Algorithm will also be written in Typescript in future.

+## To Run JavaSctipt Code

+nodemon filename.js

+To Run Typescript Code
+ts-node filename.ts